Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 Storyteller.
 Researcher of Dark Folklore.
 Expert in Horror Fiction

-The Epworth Rectory haunting, also known as the Wesley poltergeist, stands as one of the most well-documented and intriguing paranormal cases in English history.
+The Epworth Rectory haunting, also known as the Wesley poltergeist, is among the best-documented and most intriguing paranormal cases in English history.

 Occurring between December 1716 and January 1717, with some activity possibly extending to March, in the small village of Epworth, Lincolnshire, England, this haunting disrupted the lives of the Wesley family, led by Reverend Samuel Wesley and his wife Susanna.